helixscript/AAVengeR/README.md

 >mySeq_1del_1ins
 GAAATCTCTGAGCA
 ```
 Once we create a couple of minor variations in our target sequence, we evaluate the variations with our HMM.
+First run this command to evaluate the test sequences:

 ```
 nhmmer --F1 1 --F2 1 --F3 1 -T -5 --incT -5 --nobias --popen 0.15 --pextend 0.05 --tblout mySeqTests.tbl mySeq.hmm mySeqTests.fasta
 ```

+Next, review the output (mySeqTests.tbl) to determine a minimum acceptable score:

 ```
 # target name        accession  query name           accession  hmmfrom hmm to alifrom  ali to envfrom  env to  sq len strand   E-value  score  bias  description of target
 #------------------- ---------- -------------------- ---------- ------- ------- ------- ------- ------- ------- ------- ------ --------- ------ ----- ---------------------